himanshuyd19/Worksheet1.4/README.md

 Push your local code to the remote repository with git push -u origin master (adjust branch name if needed).
 * Generate a README File:
 Create a README file in your project directory, e.g., touch README.md.
-* Edit and Document Experiment 1.2.1:
+* Edit and Document ;
-Edit the README.md file to include detailed information about Experiment 1.2.1, such as its aim, methodology, and relevant details.
+Edit the README.md file to include detailed information such as its aim, methodology, and relevant details.

 # Now, let's create a README file to provide information about my employee salary calculator project.
 A good README typically includes the following sections:
 1. Project Title:- A clear and concise title for your project.